Learn about Kwanzaa, the world's fastest growing holiday, with these activities and Internet links.

 Current events.
 Point out to students that in 1997 the U.S. Postal Service issued a Kwanzaa stamp to commemorate the holiday.
 An even newer Kwanzaa stamp was introduced on October 16, 2004.
 Talk about why the USPS might have issued Kwanzaa stamps in addition to its other holiday stamps.
 Ask students to search newspapers, magazines, radio, TV, or online resources for news stories related to Africa.
 Encourage students to share the news stories they find with their classmates.
 Identify on an Africa map the country(s) involved in those stories.

 Geography/Maps.
 Display a large map of Africa or have students access an online map.
 Encourage students to study the map by asking them to count the countries, identify coastal and interior countries, find the southernmost country, and so on.
 Then provide each student with an outline map of Africa.
 Read aloud clues such as the country in the northeastern corner of the African continent is called Egypt as you write the word "Egypt" on the board.
 Ask students to label each country as the clue is read.
 Other clues might include the large island off the eastern coast of Africa is called Madagascar, the country called Libya borders Egypt to its west, and the easternmost country on the continent of Africa is Somalia.
 Have students compare their results with an accurate map.

 Puzzles.
 Try a Kwanzaa word search.
-On this Web page you will find three puzzles -- one easy, one medium, one hard.
+On this Web page you will find a number of word puzzles.